Bradwave/fancylessons/README.md

 # Fancylessons

-Fancylessons is a system to create webpages that can be displayed as slideshow, specifically designed a didactical support for maths and physics lessons.
+Fancylessons is a system to create web pages that can be displayed as slideshows, specifically designed a didactical support for maths and physics lessons.

 ## How to use